ddoa/dea-code-examples/jdbc/README.md

     }
 	</pre>

 	As you may know printing the stacktrace uses <code>System.out</code> which may be redirected.
-That's way code quality tools like [Sonar](http://www.sonarqube.org) advice developers to use a Logger instead.
+That's why code quality tools like [Sonar](http://www.sonarqube.org) advice developers to use a Logger instead.

 	Create a (one) logger in your class and use <code>logger.log()</code> (or <code>logger.warning()</code>, <code>logger.severe()</code>, etc.) instead.